When is a Permit required?

 If you are thinking of buying property you may ask if an existing entrance has a permit.
 We will complete the necessary file search at no cost and respond to you within 2 business days.

-The primary function of the County road system is to provide safe and efficient movement of through traffic over long distances at reasonable speeds.
-This function is diminished where uncontrolled development adjacent to the road creates turning and stopping movements by interfering with the free flow of traffic.
-For this reason, the guidelines to determine if an entrance can be permitted are complex.
+In order to provide safe and efficient movement of through traffic on all county roads, the guidelines to determine if an entrance can be permitted are complex.
 You will find the criteria for an entrance on a county road including spacing requirements between entrances in the Access to County Roads Policy.
-The current Access to County Roads Policy was adopted by By-Law 2019-34 at the November 2019 session of Lanark County Council.
+The current Access to County Roads Policy was adopted by By-Law 2024-28 at the June 2024 session of Lanark County Council.

 How long will it take to get a permit

-Under normal circumstances after a complete application package is received you can expect to recieve your response as follows.
+Under normal circumstances after a complete Entrance application is received, you can expect to receive your response as follows:

 • Private road, commercial, industrial, institutional or multi-residential entrances will be considered in conjunction with the site plan development or subdivision approval process.
 The response will occur within 30 business days from the date that the site plan is received.